 What are the experiences that contribute to shaping and influencing leaders?

 The Center for Creative Leadership offers five worth noting:

 - Enlarge your responsibility

 - Take on special projects

 It's not enough to have these experiences.
 It's what you take away from them that makes this kind of chiseling worthwhile.

 If you are persevering through the economic crisis, what, if anything, will your management team take away from a time of testing and hardship?

 We tend to lose our memory as things improve which explains why the mistakes of the past will likely be repeated in the future.

-All four presidents on Mount Rushmore probably engaged at some point with the experiences on the above list from the Center for Creative Leadership.
+All four presidents on Mount Rushmore probably engaged at some point with the experiences on the above list.
 It wasn't that they went through difficult times.
 Many do.
 It was how they did so that made a difference in the outcomes.

 Something to be mindful of throughout your career is the value of conversations.
-Some will be long, more will be brief.
-Under the right circumstances these exchanges can be a source of insights which are essential to learning, growing and changing.
+Some will be long, and more will be brief.
+Under the right circumstances, these exchanges can be a source of insights that are essential to learning, growing, and changing.